Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Application I: one-dimensional transverse-field Ising model

 \section{Application I: one-dimensional transverse-field Ising model}

-As a first application, we examine magnon excitations in the one-dimensional transverse-field Ising model.
+As a first application, we consider magnon excitations in the one-dimensional transverse-field Ising model.
 The Hamiltonian is defined as

-where $\sigma_i^\alpha$ denotes the Pauli matrix at site $i$, and the second term describes nearest-neighbor interactions in an $n$-spin chain $c$ with open boundary conditions.
+where $\sigma_i^\alpha$ denotes the Pauli matrix at site $i$.
+The first term defines the unperturbed Hamiltonian $H_0$, which aligns all spins along the field direction, while the second term acts as the perturbation $V$ describing the transverse spin-exchange interaction between neighboring sites.
+The system consists of an $n$-spin chain (cluster) $c$ with open boundary conditions.

 We consider the parameter range $0 \le J \le 1$.
-For $0 \le J < 1$, the ground state remains unique and polarized along the field direction.
+For $0 \le J < 1$, the ground state is unique and polarized along the field direction.
 This exactly solvable model~\cite{Pfeuty1970} has previously served as a benchmark for the continuous unitary transformation approach~\cite{YangS2011}.
-Our results are compared directly with earlier findings, as discussed in Appendix~\ref{sec:comp}.
+Our results are directly compared with those earlier results, as discussed in Appendix~\ref{sec:comp}.

-We partition the Hilbert space into three sectors: (i) the fully polarized state, (ii) an $n$-dimensional space of single spin-flip states, and (iii) the remaining higher-excitation space.
-The Hamiltonian is block-diagonalized accordingly.
+We derive the effective Hamiltonian in the one-magnon sector.
+In the unperturbed Hamiltonian, the target subspace is defined by fixing the spin-flip quantum number $S^z = n/2 - 1$, which uniquely determines an $n$-dimensional subspace for an $n$-site cluster.
+The Hilbert space of the unperturbed system is partitioned into three sectors based on the number of spin flips (equivalently, the total $S^z$): (i) the fully polarized state with $S^z=n/2$, (ii) an $n$-dimensional subspace of single spin-flip states with $S^z=n/2-1$, and (iii) the remaining higher-excitation subspace.
+The Hamiltonian is block-diagonalized with respect to this decomposition.
+In practical calculations, we diagonalize the full Hamiltonian $H$ on each finite cluster and select, from the low-energy spectrum, the $n$ eigenstates that minimize the deviation measure in Eq.~\eqref{eq:optimal_eigenS} with respect to the unperturbed one-magnon basis.
+The effective Hamiltonian is then constructed from the block of the selected $n$ eigenstates corresponding to the one-magnon basis.

+Because the perturbation $V$ changes the number of spin flips only by $0$ or $\pm 2$, the one-magnon eigenstates do not couple to the unperturbed ground state.
+This situation corresponds to the case discussed in Sec.~\ref{sec:BD_eff_H}, where no additional basis transformation is required and the CSM block-diagonalization procedure can be applied directly within the fixed one-magnon subspace.